The trajectory

 Step 1: Visualize the Improvement Path

 During a one-on-one meeting, draw a simple two-axis chart on paper.
-The horizontal axis represents time, and the vertical axis represents performance.
+The horizontal axis should represent time, and the vertical axis should represent performance.
 Mark two points:

 -